adaltas/node-connect-coffee-script/README.md

 *   `baseDir`   Base directory for path resolution
 *   `prefix`    Path which should be stripped from `src`
 *   `sourceMap` Generates source map files
+*   `sourceMapRoot` but added back to the sourceMap url.

 Basic example
 -------------